 Tai An was built in the Oyamazaki area of Kyoto near Uji, where the best tea leaves are grown.
-It is considered as a national treasure.
+It is considered a national treasure.
 It was built during the Momoyama Period (1582).
 It is said that the teahouse was built to help Toyotomi Hideyoshi’s meeting with the other samurai after the death of Oda Nobunaga.
 It has a great interesting history.
-Tai An tea house in Kyoto is an architectural heritage of nation.
-It is an incredible masterpiece of Japanese culture, that’s why it is strongly recommended to visit.
+Tai An tea house in Kyoto is an architectural heritage of the nation.
+It is an incredible masterpiece of Japanese Culture, that’s why it is strongly recommended to visit.

 Tai An is known as one of the smallest teahouses in Japan, where there is one tatami mat for the guest and one tatami mat for the host.
 The height from the floor to the ceiling is only 170 cm.

 There is also a nijiri guchi (crawl-thru entrance for the guest) with a height of only 70 cm.
 The walls of Tai An are a good example of wabi sabi, where the withered objects are seen as more aesthetically pleasing.
 It is also believed that Tai An is very small, but the interior looks bigger than it is, because of the balance of the objects chosen.
 Unfortunately, most of the time the venue is not open to the public.
 It takes about 30 minutes by train both from Osaka and Kyoto to reach the temple, where the tea house is located.

 Tai An is usually closed for public visits.

 For the best tea ceremony experience in Kyoto with a historic atmosphere, please check out Maikoya Tea Ceremony.

 Yamashita Noboru referred to Taian as the oldest 2-tatami two houses that exist today.